FerrAS

 IPR (Integration Progress Review)

-At the IPR, FerrAS was able to impress a jury from DLR and ZARM at the University of Bremen with functioning experiments in our workshop.
+At the IPR, FerrAS impresses a jury from DLR and ZARM at the University of Bremen with working experiments in our association workshop.

 December 2023

-In December, we travel to Bremen for the integration of our flight hardware to bring our experiment module to life at ZARM (Center for Applied Spaceflight Technology and Microgravity) at the University of Bremen.
-During the later bench test week, interactions between experiments from different teams are investigated.
-Any unwanted disturbances can be examined and addressed here!
+In December, we will travel to Bremen to integrate our flight hardware and bring our experiment module to life at the ZARM (Center for Applied Space Technology and Microgravity) at the University of Bremen.
+During the bench test week, which will take place a little later, the interactions between the experiments of different teams will be examined.
+Any unwanted interference can be investigated and dealt with here!

 March 2024